Five Fractures in a Trillion-Dollar Crisis

 Your Outcome Depends on Your Therapist, Not Your Treatment

 One in Five Patients Walks Away.
-Nobody Knows Why.

 Therapists Cannot See What Is Happening in Their Own Sessions